susam/texme/README.md

 This file contains one line of HTML code followed by Markdown + LaTeX content.

 Open this HTML file with a web browser.
-It renders itself to produce look like this:
+It renders itself to look like
+this:
 [e01-get-started.html](https://opendocs.github.io/texme/examples/e01-get-started.html).

 The rendered document demonstrates two interesting features of TeXMe: